Stoquastic simulations of non-stoquastic superconducting flux circuits: Simulating non-stoquastic flux qubit Hamiltonians: Two qubits

 To demonstrate that we can, in fact, simulate the circuit, we computed four separate anneals for four sample problem Hamiltonians, each corresponding to the four possible 2-qubit readouts---$~|00\rangle, |01\rangle,|10\rangle$, and $|11\rangle$.
 We dictate which of the final states we desire by setting the coaxial fluxes, $\phi_1^z$ and $\phi_2^z$, to either positive or negative values depending on the desired state.
 The magnitude of these chosen values would come from the problem Hamiltonian one would be attempting to solve using AQC.
 For the purposes here, they were chosen arbitrarily to showcase the versatility of our technique.
 This is illustrated in Fig.~\ref{fig:IZ}.

 We can relate the change in $\hat{I}_z$ shown in Fig.~\ref{fig:IZ} back to the schematic shown in Fig.~\ref{fig:anneal} by noting again that each of the four qubits states correspond to a well in one of the four Cartesian quadrants of the $(\hat{\Phi}_1,\hat{\Phi}_2)$ plane.
-These qubit states also correspond to a set of measurements of the sign of $I_1^z$ and $I_2^z$.
-For example, setting both $\phi_1^z$ and $\phi_2^z$ to positive values results in the well in the $(+,+)$ quadrant being the lowest in energy, as well as $I_1^z$ and $I_2^z$ both have a positive sign, as in Fig.~\ref{fig:IZ}(a).
+These qubit states also correspond to a set of signs of $I_1^z$ and $I_2^z$.
+For example, setting both $\phi_1^z$ and $\phi_2^z$ to positive values results in the well in the $(+,+)$ quadrant being the lowest in energy, as well as in $I_1^z$ and $I_2^z$ both having a positive sign, as in Fig.~\ref{fig:IZ}(a).
 Expressed differently, Fig.~\ref{fig:IZ} illustrates that the sign of the current readout corresponds to the quadrant in which the lowest energy well is located.

+It is interesting to note that the qubit representations of the circuits simulated above are virtually unsimulable by QMC due to the severe sign problem caused by the NStoq terms that arise from the reduction of the circuit~\cite{gupta2019,dwaveNonStoq}.